 History Of The Maltese Terrier

 The dogs were exported from the Island of Malta.
 It was then widely distributed in Europe and the East.
-However, the dogs that remained in Malta remained isolated from other dogs dispersed by export.
+However, the dogs in Malta remained isolated from other dogs dispersed by export.
 This breed continued, with dogs remaining isolated for centuries.
 The most distinctive feature of the Maltese Dog.

 Best Products for The Maltese Terrier